Fujifilm XQ1 vs Leica M9

 It is notable that the XQ1 offers wifi support, while the M9 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the XQ1 and the M9 have been discontinued, but can regularly be found used on eBay.
+Both the XQ1 and the M9 have been discontinued, but can regularly be found used on ebay.
 The M9 was replaced by the Leica M Typ 240, while the XQ1 was followed by the Fujifilm XQ2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.
+Further information on the features and operation of the XQ1 and M9 can be found, respectively, in the Fujifilm XQ1 Manual (free pdf) or the online Leica M9 Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm XQ1 or the Leica M9 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.